FlorianWilhelm/the-hatchlor/README.md

 pip install -U cookiecutter
 ```

-Then generate a Python package project with:
+Then generate your Python project with:

 ```console
 cookiecutter https://github.com/florianwilhelm/hatchlor.git
 ```

+That's  it! 🎉 Now change into the created directory and checkout the `README.md` for more.

 ## License